A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators: Abstract

 \section{Abstract}

-An interesting inverse optimization spectral problem, with important applications in structural health monitoring and damage detection, material design, seismic wave analysis, sonar detection, and related fields, involves reconstructing a potential $\hat{q}$ from a finite set of observed eigenvalues such that $\hat{q}$ yields an optimal approximation of the target potential $q_0$.
-Previous efforts have been confined to {\em qualitative} analysis, whereas the {\bf quantitative} counterpart remains an open problem.
-This paper introduces a quantitative framework for the inverse spectral problem by using a phase plane analysis (planar dynamical system approach).
-We provide a quantitative characterization of the relationship between the reconstructed potential $\hat{q}$, its target potential $q_0$, and the observed eigenvalue $\lambda_*$.
-Remarkably, for ${q} \in \mathcal{L}^2$, our analysis yields a substantially stronger conclusion: an exact analytical expression for the reconstructed potential $\hat{q}$.
-In other words, our framework yields a complete resolution of the optimization inverse spectral problem in the $\mathcal{L}^2$ case.
-Moreover, we establish the uniqueness of $\hat{q}$ {\bf for any $q_0, \lambda_*\in \mathbb R$}, a key advance that eliminates the need for traditional constraints linking $\lambda_*$ and $q_0$.
+This paper establishes a dynamical-system framework that yields quantitative results for the inverse optimal spectral problem of reconstructing a potential $\hat{q}$ from finite observed eigenvalues to achieve an optimal approximation of the target potential $q_0$.
+Previous efforts relying on convex analysis have been confined solely to {\em qualitative} analysis due to the inherent limitations of convex-analytic techniques for inverse problems, while the {\bf quantitative} counterpart has remained an open problem.
+Based on our dynamical-system framework, we provide a quantitative characterization of the relationship between the reconstructed potential $\hat{q}$, its target potential $q_0$, and the observed eigenvalue $\lambda_*$.
+In particular, for ${q} \in \mathcal{L}^2$, our framework yields a substantially stronger conclusion.
+Remarkably, our dynamical-system framework secures the uniqueness of $\hat{q}$ over the full parameter space $(\lambda_*, q_0)$, liberating the theory from the prevailing constraint $\lambda_* > \lambda_1(q_0)$ (where $\lambda_*$ is the observed eigenvalue and $\lambda_1$ is the principle eigenvalue).
+This stands in sharp contrast to classical approaches, which rely heavily on convex-set analysis and are inherently confined by its stringent assumptions.
 An additional finding is the construction of a homeomorphic mapping that reveals the dilation relation between the errors $\|\hat{q} - q_0\|_{\mathcal L^p}$ associated with the $m$-th eigenvalue and the principal eigenvalue.
-A summary of the main results, along with practical applications in engineering and mathematical physics, concludes this work.\\ { {\bf Keywords}: Inverse spectral problem; Potential reconstruction; Sturm-Liouville equation\\ {\bf MSC}: 34A55; 34B24; 35R30}
+A summary of the main results, along with practical applications in structural health monitoring and damage detection, material design, seismic wave analysis, sonar detection, and related fields, concludes this work. \\ { {\bf Keywords}: Inverse spectral problem; Planar dynamical system approach; Potential reconstruction; Sturm-Liouville equation\\ {\bf MSC}: 34A55; 34B24; 35R30}